WrightStuffNJ/WrightStuffNJ/README.md

 ### Technology Solution Description
 *Nonprofit Networking Hub & Diverse Candidate Career Case Management Tool*

-The Spotlight Platform is a service and workflow-based solution designed to be deployable either on a cloud vendor or locally; the team recommends using a cloud vendor such as Amazon to reduce initial costs while speeding time to delivery.
+The Spotlight Platform is a service based workflow and event driven solution designed to be deployable either on a cloud vendor or locally; the team recommends using a cloud vendor such as Amazon to reduce initial costs while speeding time to delivery.
 The solution supports multiple access methods, whether via voice or text, or through a mobile or desktop browser.
 The system utilizes a workflow engine to manage the onboarding processes which is supported by micro services as well as a graph database.

 ## Scope